San Bruno, California

 the Brod Law Firm takes tremendous pride in representing the interests of all of our clients.
 Our firm's focus is helping individuals and small businesses in and around San Bruno, not insurance companies or large corporations.
 Meeting the needs of our clients is the most important goal, and we strive to effectively and efficiently resolve their disputes.

 We are San Bruno injury attorneys who work on a contingency fee basis in injury cases, which means unless there is a recovery, no legal fees are owed.
 We are San Bruno business attorneys who represent our clients effectively, efficiently, and zealously, while addressing the legal and financial interests of our business clients.

 Directions to our San Francisco office from San Bruno are as follows: Take U.S. Highway 101 north toward San Francisco.
 Take the Seventh Street exit, follow that street and then turn right onto Mission Street.
 Turn left at onto Anthony Street and then take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.